🎨 Watercolor Week is June 5th-8th! LEARN MORE >>

 When you’re just practicing, it’s definitely not!

-For calligraphers, you can save time and make sure you’re developing the correct muscle memory by tracing a guidesheet or exemplar as a warm-up (like the ones shown below from the Modern Calligraphy Summit).
+For calligraphers, you can save time and make sure you’re developing the correct muscle memory by tracing a guidesheet or exemplar as a warm-up (like the ones included in all of our calligraphy classes.)

 For painters, tracing a reference guide or photo is a great way to save yourself a ton of time and frustration, especially if drawing isn’t your thing.
-Just make sure you have the legal right to do so if you’ll be using your art commercially!
-You can find royalty-free reference photos through websites like Unsplash or Pexels.
+Just make sure you have the legal right to do so if you’ll be using your art commercially, or, check out The Line Library™ for a growing collection of ready-made line art and royalty-free reference photos!

 4. Use a sketchbook or notepad.

 A cheaper painting sketchbook (like these Arteza ones) or a calligraphy notepad with a cover (like these Rhodia pads or these Moleskine journals) offer a lot more privacy… it’s like having your own little diary that no one will ever see — and therefore, you’ll be way less intimidated to start creating something!